 the costs of litigation and apportionment of those costs,

-the effect of the settlement on eligibility for public benefits or other resources which might be available, and
+the effect of the settlement on eligibility for public benefits or other resources that might be available, and

 the proper apportionment of settlement proceeds among the various litigants.

 Permissible Orders.
 After considering the amount and nature of the settlement proceeds, the age and sophistication of the minor or adult in need of protection, and that person’s living arrangements and ongoing needs, the court may do one or more of the following: